 - Salt a pinch

-- Chop the onions and soak it in cold water with a squeeze of lemon juice.
+- Chop the onions and soak in cold water.
 Pour in a colander to drain after 10 mins.

 - Serve with your favorite dish.